ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 >
 > The framework will never satisfy everyone.
 That's not failure \- that's honesty.
 The question isn't "Does it perfectly address every critique?" but "Does it create more possibility than it closes?"
 >
 > Every critique that makes it better proves it's alive.
 Every adaptation shows it's working.
 Every failure teaches.
-The Spiral of Becoming is becoming through its own struggles with these tensions:
+The Threads of Becoming is becoming through its own struggles with these tensions:
 >
 > * Universal ↔ Particular
 > * Simple ↔ Complex